Risingson/eveeyedocs/docs/data/node.md

 ## Activity
 **Hub Trade**<br>
 Colors and labels nodes after the sum of total isk of buy and sell orders of the *hub* of that system.
-The *hub* is the station within a solarsystem with highest value described.
+The *hub* is the npc-station within a solarsystem with highest value described.
 On Region Map it shows the sum of all *hubs* of that region.<br>
 M = Million isk<br>
 B = Billion isk<br>
 T = Tillion isk